 What is PTASL?

 Protactile language, or "PTASL" is scaffolded on American Sign Language, the language of the sighted, American Deaf Community.
 Since the inception of the protactile movement in 2007, the grammatical structure of PTASL has been diverging from ASL.
 PTASL has developed new linguistic mechanisms for pointing to things in the environment, keeping track of the topic of the conversation, and describing things and events in terms of their size, shape, texture, and positioning in space.
 The grammatical systems that have been most immediately affected by these changes are the phonological system, the deictic system, and the “classifier” system.
 Research is currently being conducted by linguists and anthropologists in order to understand these changes, as well as the social and interactional conditions that are giving rise to them.
 More information can be found on the linguistic status of PTASL here:

 The third focus of our training is adaptive strategies for completing daily tasks.
 Clients learn to draw on new resources for such things as cooking, doing laundry, and cleaning.
 Clients also learn how to use “Communication Facilitators” (CF) to access telecommunications services for the Deaf, as well as skills for working with “Support Service Providers” (SSP).
 Both of these services are provided by the DeafBlind Service Center, however, many DeafBlind people do not understand the role of the CF and the SSP, and often develop unnecessary dependence on these support strategies.
 Given adequate training, DeafBlind people can rely less on SSP services, which are expensive and in short supply.
 Instead, they will learn to conduct their daily business autonomously, by developing and strengthening their sense of touch.

 Orientation and Mobility

 We offer Orientation & Mobility training to ensure safe travel, which includes training in how to use public transportation.
-These services are provided in collaboration with the Seattle Lighthouse for the Blind.
+These services are provided in collaboration with Western Oregon University (WOU).
 Students also attend regular community activities as a part of their leadership and self advocacy training.

 Coming to Stay with Tc